Namibia Safari

 Sossusvlei

 Located in the scenic Namib-Naukluft National Park, Sossusvlei is where you will find the iconic red sand dunes of the Namib.
 The clear blue skies contrast with the giant red dunes to make this one of the most scenic natural wonders of Africa and a photographer's heaven.
-This awe-inspiring destination is possibly Namibia's premier attraction, with its unique dunes rising to almost 400 metres - making them some of the highest in the world.
+This awe-inspiring destination is possibly Namibia's premier attraction, with its unique dunes rising to almost 400 meters—making them some of the highest in the world.
 These iconic dunes come alive in morning and evening light and draw photography enthusiasts from around the globe.
-Sossusvlei is home to a variety of desert wildlife including oryx, springbok, ostrich and a variety of reptiles.
-Visitors can climb 'Big Daddy', one of Sossusvlei’s tallest dunes; explore Deadvlei, a white, salt, claypan dotted with ancient trees; or for the more extravagant, scenic flights and hot air ballooning are on offer, followed by a once-in-a-lifetime champagne breakfast amidst these majestic dunes.
+Sossusvlei is home to a variety of desert wildlife, including oryx, springbok, ostrich, and a variety of reptiles.
+Visitors can climb 'Big Daddy', one of Sossusvlei’s tallest dunes; explore Deadvlei, a white, salty claypan dotted with ancient trees; or, for the more extravagant, scenic flights and hot air ballooning are on offer, followed by a once-in-a-lifetime champagne breakfast amidst these majestic dunes.

 Dune 45